pcarbo/lbfgsb-matlab/README.md

 in the image is unimportant, since LDA is a &quot;bag of words&quot;
 model.
 In another figure we show a small sample of the data generated from the topics.
-Each image represents a document, and the pixels in the image depict the word proportions in that document (5).
+Each image represents a document, and the pixels in the image depict the word proportions in that document (Note #5).

 Next, the script runs the L-BFGS-B solver to find a local minimum to the variational objective.
 Buried in the M-file [mflda.m](src/mflda.m)